goharbaig1/project/README.md

-# 📈 Stock Market Forecasting Using Machine Learning and Ensemble Learning
+# 📈 Stock Market Forecasting Using Machine Learning Models
 ## Overview

 This project was developed as part of my MSc Data Science dissertation at the University of Hertfordshire.